 JETS (33-32-9) at KINGS (43-25-6)

-"When you look at the difference between us and the top teams in the League, their home records reflect what we don't have at home," captain Dustin Brown said in the Los Angeles Times, "and that's just a matter of us having that grind mentality at home."
+“When you look at the difference between us and the top teams in the league, their home records reflect what we don't have at home,” Brown said, “and that's just a matter of us having that grind mentality at home.”

 SAME OL’ CLUB: The last time the Jets’ franchise visited STAPLES Center on October 12, 2010, they were still recognized as the Atlanta Thrashers.
 It was the Kings’ home opener of the 2010-’11 season, and they won 3-1 as Jarret Stoll buried the game-winning goal with 13:50 to play in regulation time, Jonathan Quick made 31 saves.

 WE’RE DOING IT LIVE: Catch KINGS LIVE on FOX SPORTS WEST at 6:30, followed with Bob and Jim on the live play-by-play call on scene at STAPLES Center for puck drop at 7:00 PM PST, a half an hour early due to CBC’s “Hockey Night In Canada” National Telecast.